Averaging over fast variables in the fluid limit for Markov chains: Application to the supermarket model with memory: The supermarket model with memory

 \subsection{Truncation estimates}

-A specific feature of the problem we consider is that the limit dynamics is infinite-dimensional, while the general fluid limit estimate applies in a finite-dimensional context.
+A specific feature of the problem we consider is that the limit dynamics is infinite dimensional, while the general fluid limit estimate applies in a finite-dimensional context.
 In this subsection we establish some truncation estimates which will allow us to reduce to finitely many dimensions.

-Let $(z(t):t\ge0)$ be the solution in $D$ to $\dot z(t)=v(z(t))$ starting from $0$, as in Theorem \ref{MR}.
-Let $(x(t):t\ge0)$ be the solution to $\dot x(t)=\bar b(x(t))$ starting from $0$. \begin{lemma} We have
+Let $(z(t)\dvtx t\ge0)$ be the solution in $D$ to $\dot z(t)=v(z(t))$ starting from $0$, as in Theorem~\ref{MR}.
+Let $(x(t)\dvtx t\ge0)$ be the solution to $\dot x(t)=\bar b(x(t))$ starting from $0$. \begin{lemma} We have